-The draft plan acknowledges the diverse range of human values and uses connected to local rivers and wetlands.
+The plan acknowledges the diverse range of human values and uses connected to local rivers and wetlands.

 It also recognises the important ecological values of the region and identifies the strategies for water use that will allow this system to survive and thrive into the future.